 E-course Ancient Jewels

 How and why did humans begin to create beads?
-Which traces of the ancient world are still visible in today’s traditional jewellery?
+Which traces of the ancient world are still visible in today’s traditional Middle Eastern jewellery?
 And what does jewellery, like archaeology, reveal about trade and cultural connections?
-Find out in this course on ancient jewellery!
+Enroll in the only course that focuses exclusively on ancient jewellery in the Middle East and North Africa!

 All you need is 15 minutes

 This is the easiest course ever to fit into your schedule.
 Honestly.
-No rushing, no squeezing in fixed course times.
-Watch and learn whenever it suits you.
+Watch and learn about jewellery history whenever it suits you.

 What will I learn?